kalviumcommunity/S50_List_Of_Useless_And_Weird_Inventions_/README.md

    Go to the original repository and click on "New Pull Request."
    Provide a clear description of your changes and submit the pull request.
 Now you're part of the madness!
 Your changes will be reviewed and, if accepted, merged into the project.

+Issue Templates:
+   - If you encounter a bug or have a feature request, please use our issue templates.
+This helps in providing the necessary information to address the issue efficiently.

+Pull Request (PR) Guidelines:
+   - Ensure your PR addresses a specific issue.
+If there isn't one, create an issue first.
+   - Provide a clear and concise description of the changes made in your PR.
+   - Test your changes thoroughly to avoid introducing new bugs.
+   - Be responsive to comments and feedback during the review process.